eldub1999/n8n-document-processor/edgefunctions.md

   - Check RLS policies for proper access control
   - Test with minimal database operations first
   - Use transaction management for complex operations

+### Boot Errors
+- **Symptoms**: Function fails to start with message like "Function failed to start" or error logs showing "worker boot error"
+- **Solutions**:
+  - Check module import paths - they can change between Deno versions
+  - Verify that all imported modules are correctly referenced
+  - Look for syntax errors in the function code
+  - Watch for incorrect API usage, such as the crypto module imports
+  - Implement incremental testing with minimal functions to isolate issues
+  - Check environment variables that might be referenced during initialization

 ## Common Edge Function Patterns